alexdantas/awesome-config/README.md

-These are my configuration files for `awesome`.
+These are my configuration files for the `awesome` Window Manager.
 I've splitted them over several files to ease modding.

+Note that this works for `awesome 3.5`!
+Retrocompatibility was not possible.

-For now it's a plain blue raw theme with minor modifications.
+For now it's a plain dark gray theme with minor modifications.

 Installation
 ------------